vincent-barilla/Mood-Mapper-Beta/README.md

 VII.
-Comments on geocoding usage
+Comments on Geocoding Usage

     I've found that geocoders are not very well-suited for streaming live data.
 They'll briefly stop working if you exceed some per-second query limit which is not clearly stated in the documentation.
 To work around